Vitality review – is it the best health and life insurance?

 Vitality Health Insurance

-(if you are considering taking out Vitality Life insurance rather than health insurance jump to the next section)
+(If you are considering taking out Vitality Life insurance rather than health insurance jump to the next section)

 The Vitality Health Insurance plan is a medical insurance policy (as described in the last section) but with some key differences.
 Vitality Health Insurance is a product that can be tailored to your needs.
 As you read through this review you will hopefully understand that the Vitality plan is unique and you will get the most out of it if you have it tailored to you and your lifestyle (this is easier than it sounds and I'll explain how towards the end of this article).
 In addition, you will get the most out of the plan if you engage with the reward system.
-Having used the Vitality plan for over a year now I explain the easiest ways to do this in the section "How does VitalityLife health and life insurance work?"
+Having used the Vitality plan for over 18 months, I explain the easiest ways to do this in the section "How does VitalityLife health and life insurance work?"

 Vitality Health Insurance can be taken out on a fully underwritten basis, a moratorium basis or on a continued personal medical exclusions basis.
 Full underwriting means that Vitality will assess your personal health before they agree to cover you.
 A moratorium basis, which may suit someone with less serious pre-existing medical conditions that might otherwise be excluded, allows pre-existing medical conditions to eventually become covered under the Vitality health insurance plan as long as you don't make a claim for the pre-existing condition before an agreed period of time (i.e. two years from the policy start date).
 The 'continued personal medical exclusions' basis is as the name suggests.
 Whichever type of underwriting you choose you can set the level of excess on the policy (the amount you have to pay in the event of a claim) between £0 and £1,000.
 There is also a no claims discount of 65% which you can get from the off, which can gradually increase up to 85%.